alan-turing-institute/QUIPP-pipeline/doc/report.md

 We can hold out a chunk of the original data set and then use the redacted original to synthesise.
 We then train the same model on the redacted original and the synthesised and predict the holdout.
 We can compare the predictions, residuals, feature importance (for tree-based methods) and other metrics to see if they are the same.
 For classification problems, we can check whether the same proportion of observations fall into the same class for original/synthetic.

 #### Clustering
 The datasets should behave the same way for a variety of uses/analyses (although there might be users that are only interested in specific analyses).
-Unsupervised tasks could be used for comparison, e.g. do the two data sets lead to approcimately the same clusters being found when k-means is applied?
+Unsupervised tasks could be used for comparison, e.g. do the two data sets lead to approximately the same clusters being found when k-means is applied?
+One approach to compare datasets using clustering is given in https://doi.org/10.29012/jpc.v1i1.568

 #### Dimensionality reduction
 Does PCA (and other more complex methods) give the same principal components, etc?